TheMaslowsDilemma/caml-shader/README.md

 # Caml Shader

 Caml Shader is an experimental SDF ray marching environment written in OCaml, with shaders implemented in Metal Shader Language.
 The project renders signed distance function scenes in real-time, compiling Metal shaders at runtime and displaying them through SDL.
+It requires a Mac.

 ## Overview